-The Republic of India, located in South Asia, is the seventh largest country in the world by area.
-The population of over 1.2 billion makes it the second most populous country in the world as well as the largest democracy.
+India, a country known for its rich diversity of cultures, is the seventh largest country in the world in terms of area.
+With a population of over 1.2 billion, India is the second most populous country in the world as well as the largest democracy.
 The country is known for its unity among diversity, attributed to its rich and colourful history and the people of various ethnicities living in harmonious collaboration.
-Four of the world’s religions – Hinduism, Buddhism, Jainism, and Sikhism – originated here; and with Christianity and Islam making their way into the country in the 1st Millennium, India’s vibrant culture was established.
+Four of the world’s religions – Hinduism, Buddhism, Jainism, and Sikhism – originated here; and with Christianity and Islam making their way into the country in the first millennium, India’s vibrant culture was established.

-Today, India’s economy is the third largest by purchasing power parity (PPP) and eleventh largest by nominal gross domestic product (GDP), globally.
-Due to its rapid growth, especially over the last decade, India is considered an industrialised nation.
-The country which comprises 28 states and 7 union territories is a federal constitutional government that is run by a parliamentary system.
+In the present scenario, India’s economy is the third largest by purchasing power parity (PPP) and 11th largest by nominal gross domestic product (GDP), globally.
+The country which comprises 29 states and seven union territories is a federal constitutional government that is run by a parliamentary system.
 Due to the rapid advancements in the previous decade, India is fast becoming one of the prime industrialised nations in the world.
 Apart from its cultural diversity, India has a varied topography and climatic conditions which support its rich diversity of flora and fauna.

 Area: India measures 3, 214 km from north to south and 2, 933 km from east to west with a total land area of 3,287,263 sq km.